-64. A chapel marks the site of the raising to life by Jesus of the widow's son (Luke VII, 11-17).
-Both the site and the chapel are held by the Latin Church to be Holy Places under its jursidiction.
+64. A chapel marks the site of the raising to life by Jesus of the widows son (Luke VII, 11-17).
+Both the site and the chapel are held by the Latin Church to be Holy Places under its jurisdiction.